Statistics

 Biography from the Wikipedia article, licensed under CC-BY-SA

-John Slavid (died 2004 aged 72) would have been 93 - 2 credits, including Officer in The Massacre
+John Slavid (died 2004 aged 72) would be 94 - 2 credits, including Officer in The Massacre

 Actor who had small roles in two Hartnell Stories.

-Edmund Bailey (died 1982 aged 78) would have been 120 - 2 credits, including Councillor in The Time Monster
+Edmund Bailey (died 1982 aged 78) would be 121 - 2 credits, including Councillor in The Time Monster

 Edmund Bailey was a British actor active from the 1960's and 1970's